Forest-Modelling-Lab/3D-CMCC-FEM/software/3D-CMCC-Forest-Model/input/DKSoroe/ISIMIP/readme.txt

  transient CO2 files and changing values after year 2000 using the value of year 2000 *for simulations when CO2 in NOT fixed (CO2_fixed "off") we use different CO2 file based ONLY on rcps used
  NOTE: reference value for F_CO2 = 1 is:  CO2CONC "368.865"  //CO2 concentration refers to 2000 as ISIMIP PROTOCOL
+ *for simulation with Historical climate dataset (experiments 1a) over 2005 data (to 2012) has been filled with values coming from CO2_rcps files

  and example of launch: